jehicken/high-order-and-chaos/README.md

   * `kuramoto-sivashinsky.jl`: defines the functions and data structures necessary to simulate the KS PDE.
   * `solve_ks.jl`: provides an example of how to set-up and run the KS PDE problem.
   * `verify_spatial_accuracy.jl`: used to verify the spatial accuracy of the discretization, by solving over a short-time horizon and comparing against a solution on fine space and time mesh.
   * `solve_periodic_ks.jl`: an older file that solves the KS PDE on a periodic domain.
+Not used in the paper.
+  * `compute_ks_benchmark.jl`: script used to get the benchmark value for the QoI using a high-order method, on a fine mesh and with a long integration period.
-Note used in the paper.
+  * `chaotic_statistics_gather.jl`: the **main** script used to gather results for the KS problem that are plotted in the paper.

 The best place to start is `solve_ks.jl`, which illustrates the basic usage of the code in `kuramoto-sivashinsky.jl`.